 One of the largest players in the market, ExpressVPN is great for any kind of streaming media.
 That’s why it ranks as the best VPN for Netflix and best VPN for BBC iPlayer, in addition to being our pick for Popcorn Time.

 With thousands of servers in 94 countries and 140 cities, users can watch content regardless of their physical location.
 Having servers in many locations also means there’s more likely to be a server near you, so you’re not left having to route traffic halfway around the world, plus fewer users on each server, which also impacts performance.

 Because of ExpressVPN’s speed and reliability, Popcorn Time routes smoothly through its servers so that you can watch your programs uninterrupted.
 Cloudwards.net’s internal tests, in fact, found ExpressVPN to be the fastest VPN on the market today.

 Another plus for Bittorrent users who don’t want to be punished by their ISP for their peer-to-peer playtime is the fact that ExpressVPN has a killswitch that cuts off Internet activity in the event the VPN connection fails.
 This prevents your data from suddenly being exposed to unwanted eyes.

 ExpressVPN is based in the British Virgin Islands, which has stronger laws regarding privacy than the U.S. On top of that, ExpressVPN has a strong no-logging policy, so your online activity won’t end up in somebody’s database.

-Other Reasons Why We Like ExpressVPN
+Other Reasons Why We Like ExpressVPN for Popcorn Time

 For those with multiple devices, ExpressVPN allows you to connect three at a time, so you can watch your show, pay your bills and log into your work server on different devices using the same subscription.
 Mobile apps for Android and iOS let you protect your smartphones, too.